 Specific humidity

 The specific humidity is generally modeled better than the relative humidity in the WRF model; however, it exhibits some of the same biases seen with the relative humidity when compared to the observations.
-Many locations in the Southeast and the central Plains into the Midwest display a high bias during the warmer months.
+Many locations in the Southeast and the central Plains into the Midwest display a positive bias during the warmer months.
 A plot of the specific humidity for KORD is shown in the plot below and represents an excellent fit between the model results and the observations.